k-katfish/k-kternals/logoff20minlock/README.md

 Create a task to run as %LogonDomain%\%LogonUser% .
 Set the trigger to be On Workstation unlock of %LogonDomain%\%LogonUser%.
 Set the action to be: Run a program, `%APPDATA%\your-org\OnWorkstationUnlock.exe`.

 Replce `%APPDATA%\your-org` with the path to the two executables, if it's somewhere other than `%APPDATA%\your-org`.

+## Notes

+This tool (these two related tools) will not run if the local user is the account named "Administrator".
+This is so that when deploying a machine via MDT, the task sequence can continue to run for an extended period of time even though the local administrator account may have locked the workstation.